 - Insufficient teeth per arch

-- Only incisors remaining on the mandible – retaining the MRA and therefore the jaw will be difficult
+- Only incisors remaining on the mandible – retaining the MRA and therefore the jaw will be difficult (is this time to consider implants?)

 What training do I need to prescribe an oral appliance for snoring?